ananya-bajaj/FlaskCards/README.md

 2. Existing users can login and access their Dashboards
 3. Create new decks and add new cards to existing decks
 4. Review cards within each deck
-5. Track progress by assigning a difficulty level to every card, obtaining a score
+5. Track progress by assigning a difficulty level to every card, obtain a score
 6. Can review cards again, only after a certain review time